Atrufulgium/atrufulgium.github.io/_posts/2024-08-28-funny-quine.md

 ans = 1
 ```

-You can see that this renders all syntax highlighting void and creates pretty confusing nested strings, so I'll won't be doing that.
+You can see that this renders all syntax highlighting void and creates pretty confusing nested strings, so I won't be doing that.

 Now, let's discuss what's actually going on here.
 First, our main character, `strrep`.
 This is simply a function `strrep(text, search, replace) : string`.
 It looks for *all* instances of `search` in `text`, and replaces them with `replace`.